 Skip to main content

-Create Remote Quick Commands
+Create and Execute Remote Quick Commands

 You can use the quick commands you’ve created in the StackSpot AI Portal beyond IDEs.
 These commands can help you use the StackSpot infrastructure, such as Workspaces, Stack AI, and Knowledge Sources, to accelerate GenAI use cases via API.